wickedest/irs-form-filler/CONTRIBUTING.md

 ## Developing

-To develop, you will first need to generate the `./examples` so that you can use this for a visual reference with respect to the `src/maps` files:
+To develop, you will first need to generate the `./examples` so that you can use this for a visual reference with respect to the `src/maps` files.
+The `./examples` are not checked in, but they are an important part of the development process:

 ```bash
 $ npm run build:map